softwaremill/diffx/README.md

 "com.softwaremill.diffx" %% "diffx-utest" % "0.3.22" % Test
 ```

-Then, mixin `DiffxSupoport` trait or add `import com.softwaremill.diffx.utest.DiffxSupport._` to your test code.
+Then, mixin `DiffxAssertions` trait or add `import com.softwaremill.diffx.utest.DiffxAssertions._` to your test code.
 To assert using diffx use `assertEquals` as follows:

 ```scala